Château Troplong Mondot Saint-Emilion 2018 - 1er Grand Cru Classé B

 Bettane & Desseauve

-"Impressive purity and liveliness of fruit.
-This wine is not only delicious, it is also very interesting! ~ Wine Advocate"
+“Impressive purity and vibrancy of fruit.
+This wine isn’t just delicious—it’s also very interesting! ~ Wine Advocate”

-Troplong Mondot 2018 will surprise readers who haven't tasted these wines in a few years.
-With its breathtaking aromatic presence, the 2018 is silky, medium-bodied, and very refined.
+"The 2018 Troplong Mondot will surprise readers who haven't tasted these wines in a few years.
+With a breathtaking aromatic presence, the 2018 is silky, medium-bodied, and very refined.
 Once again, I am blown away by the absolute precision of this wine.
-Cabernets account for only 15% of the blend, yet this 2018 is so strongly marked by floral and savory accents.
-Sweet red cherry, blood orange, mint, rose petal, and lavender develop in the glass.
-This 2018 is majestic, refined, and absolutely exquisite.
-(Vinous 2021) - Wooden case delivery available for orders of 6 bottles of this wine (depending on country and shipping method selected).
+Cabernets make up only 15% of the blend, and yet this 2018 is so strongly marked by floral and savory notes.
+Sweet red cherry, blood orange, mint, rose petal, and lavender unfold in the glass.
+This 2018 is majestic, refined, and absolutely exquisite. " (Vinous 2021) - Delivery in a wooden case is available for orders of 6 bottles of this wine (depending on country and selected shipping method)

 Buy your Troplong Mondot wines at the best price in a private sale!